morteza/bootstrap-rtl/README.md

 Bootstrap RTL provides simple yet complete right-to-left capability for Bootstrap 3.
 Simply add `bootstrap-rtl.min.css` to your pages.

-To get started, check out `examples/` directory.

 ## Quick start

+To get started, download latest distribution from [releases page](https://github.com/morteza/bootstrap-rtl/releases).
+It's just like bootstrap, that's it.

 In addition to bootstrap distribution, LESS codes for RTL theme and compiled CSS (`bootstrap-rtl.css`) are provided, as well as minified CSS (`bootstrap-rtl.min.css`).
 Check `dist/` directory for all the codes you need.